tdesposito/Website-Template/Website/README.md

 ## Directory Structure

 This is the directory structure for this repo.
-Build artifacts, tooling support, and so on are not listed here.
+Build artifacts, tooling support and so on are not listed here.
 Look for a README.md in each top-level subdir for more details.
 ```